-Nursing is a career where there is greater demand at the higher levels of practice than the lower ones.
+Nursing is a career where there is greater demand at higher levels of practice than the lower ones.
 Nurses who choose to specialize find that they are in higher demand and can often command higher salaries.
-For example, while Licensed Practical Nurses (LPNs) have a median salary of $44,240 and a job growth outlook of 11% projected to 2028, the more specialized Registered Nurses have a median salary of $71,730 and a job growth outlook of 12% (source: Bureau of Labor Statistics).

 11. The proportion of male nurses will rise.

 12. More focus will be placed on holistic care.

-Holistic care is a method for ensuring care for the patient as a whole, and holistic nurses are those who recognize each patient’s unique physical, mental, emotional, spiritual and environmental strengths and weaknesses.
+Holistic care is a method for treating the whole patient.
+Holistic nurses recognize each patient’s unique physical, mental, emotional, spiritual and environmental strengths and weaknesses.

-Increasingly, hospitals and other health care facilities are emphasizing integrative and holistic health in their delivery models.
-At Carson-Newman, our online MSN-FNP program and online Post-Master's FNP Certificate program place a major focus on holistic care.
+Increasingly, U.S. hospitals and other health care facilities are emphasizing integrative and holistic health in their delivery models.
+At Carson-Newman, our online MSN-FNP program and online Post-Master's FNP Certificate programs place a major focus on holistic care.

-Technology is ever-present in the modern world of health care, and nurses who are unfamiliar with using it risk being left behind.
-Nurses today use a wide range of technologically-driven approaches to make their job easier, including Electronic Health Records to track health history and Smart Beds to optimize patient positioning.
+Technology is ever-present in the modern world of health care, and the pace of reliance on technology has continued to increase during the pandemic in 2020.
+Nurses today use a wide range of technologically driven approaches to increase their efficiency, including Electronic Health Records to track health history and Smart Beds to optimize patient positioning.